 - To be a training provider in the topics and issues related to the safe, secure, efficient and financially sustainable operation of airports and related businesses.

-As we look to 2018 AMCO has a number of events and opportunities planned throughout the year.
-As always our convention and trade show will be a world class event with our host airport, Kenora, working hard to present a unique and exciting event.
-Our workshop this year will be hosted by the Niagara District Airport and immediately follow the IAAE Canada’s FOAM conference for increased networking opportunities.
+As we look to 2019 AMCO has a number of events and opportunities planned throughout the year.
+As always our convention and tradeshow will be a world class event with our host airport, Chatham-Kent.
+Next year’s event will include added tradeshow opportunity and new and unique sponsorship opportunities.
+Our workshop next year will be hosted by the Timmins Victor M. Power Airport.
 We are also planning to host two small airport and aerodrome working group round tables in early spring to facilitate conversation among our members in a setting unique to their operations.

 AMCO will continue to monitor changes in regulations, including TALPA, and participate in a number of advisory councils throughout the New Year.
-AMCO will be attending the Canadian Aviation Safety Officer Partnership (CASOP) fall session in Montreal and we encourage all our airport members to attend future CASOP sessions.
-AMCO will also be maintaining its seat on the Nav Canada Advisory Committee with past president, Stephen Wilcox attending on behalf of AMCO.
+AMCO will be attending the Canadian Aviation Safety Officer Partnership (CASOP) fall session in Ottawa and we encourage all our airport members to attend future CASOP sessions.
+AMCO will also be maintaining its seat on the Nav Canada Advisory Committee with President, Duane Riddell attending on behalf of AMCO.

 To view a Board Member’s Bio click on their picture above